poeticcapybara/realvalue/README.md

 # realvalue
-Fair Price Calculator for real estate in Switzerland
+Fair Price Calculator for real estate in Switzerland developed during HackZurich 2016.

 ## Simple setup and usage
 1. Download Play with activator from playframework.com